tedee-com/tedee-api-doc/docs/source/howtos/manage-and-operate-gates.rst

 The GET endpoint can check the current gate connection status, firmware, and impulse length, which is the gate opening signal duration.

 .. note::
-    You must use the Blebox (wBox app) directly to update impulse length or gate firmware.
+    You must use the BleBox (wBox app) directly to update impulse length or gate firmware.

 The important thing is to understand states gate can have: